 The car was not a Rolls-Royce or a Bentley.
 The goal was not reinventing the Continental Mark II in every way – only to suggest the style and opulence in what the customer could see and feel.
 It looked rich and that’s what mattered – buyers saw it as aspirational and impressive.

 Being less complex, it was more profitable than the Cadillac, and it remained very popular through it’s three-and-a-half year run.
 It also didn’t change much – as Ash later noted, the car had hardly any substantive changes.
 “The investment was pretty well paid for, and it was just making money — pure money.”
 Supposedly the profits on 1970-71 cars were as much as $2,000 a car.

-The key was that it conveyed a visual sense of how much it cost (almost exactly as much as the Eldorado – it was not a cheap car), unlike the comparatively Bauhaus-like regular Continentals.
+The key was that it conveyed a visual sense of how much it cost (almost exactly as much as the Eldorado, which was not a cheap car), unlike the comparatively Bauhaus-like regular Continentals.

 The cars were loaded with electronic toys of almost every conceivable kind, and often optioned to the gills.
 One innovative feature on the options list was an early anti-lock braking system called Sure-Track, which helped prevent lockup, but worked only on the rear wheels.
 The system was made standard for 1970.